oasis-tcs/csaf/extension/README.md

 ### Documentation and Implementation

-**Open source.** The CSAF Extension Package[CSAF Extension Package](https://docs.oasis-open.org/csaf/csaf/v2.1/csaf-v2.1.html#conformance-clause-35-csaf-extension-package), extension schema, specification, tests, and all supporting documentation MUST be open source, and the source repositories MUST be publicly accessible.
+**Open source.** The [CSAF Extension Package](https://docs.oasis-open.org/csaf/csaf/v2.1/csaf-v2.1.html#conformance-clause-35-csaf-extension-package), extension schema, specification, tests, and all supporting documentation MUST be open source, and the source repositories MUST be publicly accessible.
 The chosen license MUST be compatible with the OASIS IPR Policy so that the material can be incorporated into CSAF.
 Documentation MUST be sufficient for an independent party to implement the extension without access to the authors.

 Private extensions are exempted from the requirement to make the Extension Package open source and publicly accessible while this is still RECOMMENDED.